 To make sure you are buying a keto and low-carb safe tomato sauce, puree, paste or juice, read the label.
 If the only ingredient listed is tomato, with the occasional mention of water, salt or citric acid (a natural preservative, used to extend shelf-life), then take it home!
 No hidden sugars to worry about.

-In this keto cabbage lasagna recipe, to give the sauce a thicker texture, I used a little bit of unflavored pea protein.
+To give this keto cabbage lasagna sauce a thicker texture, I used a little bit of unflavored pea protein.
 You can also use nutritional yeast.
-These are optional, and you can perfectly make this keto lasagna without it.
-You just might have to cook the sauce for longer to evaporate more of the meat moisture, and avoid a soupy lasagna.
+These are optional, and you can perfectly make the lasagna without it.
+You just might have to cook the sauce for longer to evaporate more of the moisture, and avoid a soupy lasagna.

 Some recipes advise draining the water from the cooked meat before adding the tomato sauce, but I don’t like doing that.
-The meat juices are rich in flavor, and I’d rather simmer it a bit longer to condensate this flavor than to throw it away.
-Are you with me on this one?
+The meat juices are rich in flavor, so I’d rather simmer with the sauce for a bit longer to concentrate the flavor.

 Core the cabbage head, inserting a knife and cutting around the stem at an angle.
 Use a sharp knife and be careful, you might need some force to stab the knife in.
 The hole should go about 3 inches inside the cabbage, to make it easier to remove the leaves later (1).